segabl/pd2-streamlined-heisting/README.md

 - Updates old boss enemies with the new boss logic to make those boss fights more interesting
 - Tweaks some heist mission scripts to play better or fix issues
 - Fixes scripted enemies sometimes immediatley leaving the map after they spawn
+- Fixes enemies only being allowed to dodge when they are close to walls and allows them to dodge in more directions

 ## Compatibility